Prepare for a rewarding career in the public humanities.

 Advanced Certificate in Public Humanities

 Students must complete 12 points of coursework.
-All points may be shared with PhD point requirements.
+All points may be shared with PhD and MA point requirements.

 - One additional course from the approved list of departmental courses.